zhemao/ez8/docs/isa-reference.md

 If address is provided, set the value of the memory cell at that address to 0.
 Otherwise, set the accumulator value to 0.

+### Indirect Get

+Syntax: `iget a`

+Encoding: 1110aaaaaaaa0bb0

+Indirect fetch into the accumulator.
+The indirect registers take up addresses 04 - 07 of virtual memory.
+This instruction will fetch the value at address `indirects[b] + a` into the accumulator.

+### Indirect Put

+Syntax `iput a`

+Encoding: 1110aaaaaaaa0bb1

+Writes the accumulator value to address `indirects[b] + a` in memory.

 ## Shift Instructions

 ### Logical Shift Left